Surface Warping Incorporating Machine Learning Assisted Domain Likelihood Estimation: A New Paradigm in Mine Geology Modelling and Automation: Appendix: Validation Experiments for Grade Models Built Using ML Surface Warping and Gaussian Processes

 The ML warped surface models achieved similar performance gain as the y-chart model with respect to the GS and unwarped models.
 Using ML estimators with high learning capacity --- such as RandomForest, MLP (with ilr) and GradBoost --- there is good prospect of matching or exceeding the performance of the y-chart model.
 A key advantage of the ML surface warping approach is the flexibility of learning a general domain likelihood function $p(g\!\mid\!\mathbf{c})$ which is not restricted to a particular mineral (e.g. goethite/hematite vs shale) and commodity (e.g. iron or copper deposit).

-In the interest of providing a balanced treatment, this paper has adopted a comprehensive three-pronged approach for surface warping performance evaluation.
+This paper has adopted a three-pronged approach for surface warping performance evaluation.
 First, the classification performance of ML estimators were measured using precision and recall rates in a Monte Carlo cross-validation set up.
 Second, the categorical distribution of test samples were examined, in terms of the number of HG/BL/LG/W samples located above and below the warped surfaces (modelled boundaries).
-Third, grade estimation performance of the resultant warped surface block models were quantified using normalised R\textsubscript{2} reconciliation error scores and IQR statistics.
-Whilst other possibilities exist, the measures considered varied nicely in scope and complexity.
+Third, grade estimation performance of the resultant warped surface block models were quantified using normalized R\textsubscript{2} reconciliation error scores and IQR statistics.
+The measures considered vary in scope and complexity.
 Together, they provide a credible perspective of ML surface warping performance, as a stand-alone and an integrated component within an orebody grade estimation system.